hilbigan/ngrm/README.md

 # Approximate Byte-based n-gram Analysis Tool

 Can be used to compare a bunch of files.
+Makes use of mmap-ing, sparse vectors and all your CPUs to be decently fast.

 Usage: